-Program: Infrastructure Program Sub-program: Roads Project Name: Geographic Information System I Database - Phase 1 Roads Submission ID: 7193 Location: City Wide Cost: \$200,000 OBI: \$ - Funding Sources: Capital Revolving: \$200,000 Scope: Through its Geographic Information manages and tracks City-owned as: This project will facilitate developme project is proposed to be completed project will include, but not be limite obtain road attributes that will be incompleted. sets, such as the ent of a GIS and I in phases over t d to, developme e drainage, water an IPS database for the the next two years. nt and implementati d sanitary sewer networks. e City's road network.
-The The first phase of the
+Program: Infrastructure Program Sub-program: Roads Project Name: Geographic Information Sy Database - Phase 1 stem Roads Submission ID: 7193 Location: City Wide Cost: \$200,000 OBI: \$ - Funding Sources: Capital Revolving: \$200,000 Scope: Through its Geographic Informanages and tracks City-ow This project will facilitate dev project is proposed to be corproject will include, but not be obtain road attributes that will ned assets, such as elopment of a GIS a npleted in phases ov e limited to, developi the drainage, water are nd IPS database for the rer the next two years. ment and implementat nd sanitary sewer networks. ne City's road network.
+The The first phase of the Development of a roads data base will support co rporate initiatives, suc h as leveraging artificial